 I love good monkey bread.
 They are easy to make and can usually be ready to eat within 30 minutes.
-Most of us already have the necessary ingredients for a simple monkey bread like this Cinnamon Sugar Monkey Bread.

-But for this Sundried Tomato Monkey Bread you might need a quick trip to your local grocery store.
+But for this Sun-Dried Tomato Monkey Bread, you might need a quick trip to your local grocery store.

 I've always wondered why they call these pull-apart bread recipes "Monkey Bread".
 Did a monkey invent it?
 Do we look like monkeys eating it?